Lidm3025/Data2-4/README.md

 train the 2-layer neural network model

-## mnist_evaluate.py
+## mnist_test.py

-evaluate the performance of the model gained above
+test the performance of the model gained above

 ## mnist_plot.py